-Component Description dm_multipath kernel module Reroutes I/O and supports failover for paths and path groups. multipath command multipathd daemon Monitors paths; as paths fail and come back, it may initiate path group switches.
-I kpartx command Creates device mapper devices for the partitions on a device It is necessary to use t multipath includes compiled-in default settings that are suitable for common multipath configurations.
+Component Description dm_multipath kernel module Reroutes I/O and supports failover for paths and path groups. multipath command Lists and configures multipath devices.
+Normally started up with /etc/rc.sysinit multipathd daemon Monitors paths; as paths fail and come back, it may initiate path group switches.
+F kpartx command Creates device mapper devices for the partitions on a device It is necessary to use t multipath includes compiled-in default settings that are suitable for common multipath configurations.
 Setting up multipath is often a simple procedure.
 The basic procedure for configuring your system with multipath is as follows: